vra/OOT/README.md

 OOT
 ===
-This folder is my homework code files in my OOT class.
+This folder contains my homework code files in my OOT class.
-Because before this  I even haven't used GitHub,I want imporve my skills in using it.
+Because before this  I even haven't used GitHub,I want imporving my skills in using it.

-vra
+wangyunfeng
 2013/10/19